 \subsection{ONPG data}

-Our first example is the OPNG dataset developed by Aledo \cite{aledo2022renz}.
-A batch of second year biochemistry students of the University of Málaga, Spain, using $\beta$-galatosidase (EC.
+Our first example is the \btxt{ONPG} dataset, developed by Aledo \cite{aledo2022renz}.
+A batch of second-year biochemistry students of the University of Málaga, Spain, using $\beta$-galactosidase (EC.
 3.2.1.23) as an enzyme model, carried out different experiments on the hydrolysis of o-nitrophenyl-$\beta$-D-galactopyranoside (ONPG) to galactose and o-nitrophenol, which is an enzyme-catalyzed reaction.
-Our data, obtained from the R package \texttt{renz} \cite{aledo2022renz}, consist of observations from 10 such reactions with different ONPG concentrations where the initial rates (velocity) of these 10 reactions were recorded separately by 8 groups of students.
-Here, for our illustration purpose, we consider the data obtained by the second group of students, which contains some outlying observations (among the total of $n=10$ observations).
+Our data, obtained from the R package \texttt{renz} \cite{aledo2022renz}, consist of observations from 10 such reactions with different ONPG concentrations, where the initial rates (velocity) of these 10 reactions were recorded separately by 8 groups of students.
+Here, for illustrative purposes, we consider the data obtained by the second group of students, which contains some outlying observations (among the total of $n=10$ observations).

-Since these observations are obtained from enzyme-catalyzed reactions, we have fitted the MM model \eqref{mmnlr} to these data with the initial reaction rates (velocities) as the response and the ONPG concentration as the covariate, using our proposed MDPDEs as well as its robust competitors.
+Since these observations are obtained from enzyme-catalyzed reactions, we fitted the MM model \eqref{mmnlr} to these data with the initial reaction rates (velocities) as the response and the ONPG concentration as the covariate, using our proposed MDPDEs as well as its robust competitors.
 The parameter estimates and their (estimated) asymptotic standard errors are given in Table \ref{tab:ONPG-table} along with the $30\%$ TAPE based on the fitted models for each method.
 The resulting fitted lines for some selected methods are also shown in Figure \ref{fig:ONPG-plot}, along with the scatter plot of the actual observations.
-For the selection of optimum $\alpha$, we have used the IWJ method as described in Section \ref{Optalpha}, which yields $\widehat{\alpha} = 0.26$, in just one or two iterations for any choice of pilot $\alpha>0$.
+For the selection of optimum $\alpha$, we used the IWJ method as described in Section \ref{Optalpha}, which yields $\widehat{\alpha} = 0.26$, in just one or two iterations for any choice of pilot $\alpha>0$.